Visitor’s Guide

 alvord desert hot springs

-The Alvord Hot Springs, a privately-owned hot spring, bubbles up at 174 degrees, but cools by the time it reaches man-made sitting pools.
+The Alvord Hot Springs, a privately-owned hot spring on the edge of the Alvord Desert, bubbles up at 174 degrees but cools by the time it reaches man-made sitting pools.
+An entrance fee gets you a private soak with pristine views.

-It's also worth exploring Mickey Hot Springs, geothermal springs on the north side the Alvord Desert that are TOO HOT for soaking.
+It's also worth taking a look at Mickey Hot Springs on the north side of the Alvord Desert.
+But note, these geothermal springs are too hot for soaking.

 Visit Alvord Desert Hot Springs